+Cont ents 3

 1. Intro duction 5

 1.1 Review 5

 1.2 Terminology 6

-1.3 Enquiries 6
+1.3 Enquiries 7

-1.4 Related documents 6
+1.4 Related documents 7

-2. Mana agement of biosecurity responses in New Zealand 7
+2. Mana agement of biosecurity responses in New Zealand 8

-2.1 National Biosecurity Response System 7
+2.1 National Biosecurity Response System 8

-2.2 Response structure 8
+2.2 Response structure 9

 3. Inves tigation and response phases 10

-3.1 Response phase 1 - investigation 10
+3.1 Response phase 1 - investigation 11

+3.1.1\ What triggers an investigation?
+11

-3.1.1 What happens in this phase?
-10
+3.1.2\ What happens in this phase?
+11

-3.1.2 Who is responsible?
-10
+3.1.3\ Who is responsible?
+11

-3.1.3 Urgent measures 11
+3.1.4 Jrgent measures 11

-3.1.4 Associated communication activities 11
+3.1.54 Associated communication activities 12

-3.1.5 Supporting tools 14
+3.1.69 Supporting tools 15

 3.2 Response phase 2 - initiate response 15

-3.2.1 What happens in this phase?
+3.2.1\ What happens in this phase?
 15

-3.2.2 Who is responsible?
+3.2.2\ Who is responsible?
 16

-3.2.3 Disagreement over initiating a response 16
+3.2.30 Disagreement over activating a response 17

-3.2.4 RSL membership 17
+3.2.4 Response Governance membership 17

-3.2.5 Interim measures 17
+3.2.51 nterim measures 18

-3.2.6 Cost sharing 17
+3.2.60 Cost sharing 18

 3.2.7 Associated communication activities 18

-3.2.8 Supporting tools 18
+3.2.89 Supporting tools 19

-3.3 Response phases 3 to 5 - response planning, reporting and implementation, tr from response, and learn and close
+3.3 Response phases 3 to 5 - incident action planning, reporting and implementation, transition from response, and learn and close

-3.3.1 What happens in these phases?
-18
+3.3.1\ What happens in these phases?

-3.3.2 Who is responsible?
-19
+What happens in these phases :

-3.3.3 What's the difference between a response plan and a contingency plan?
-20
+What's the difference between an incident action plan and a contingency plan?

-3.3.4 Associated communication activities 20
+Associated communication activities

-3.3.5 Supporting tools 20

-4. Guidi ng principles for GIA response decision-making 21 5.
-Role of the RSL decision-maker 23 5.1 What skills and experience do RSL decision-makers need?
-23 5.2 What types of decisions is RSL expected to make?
-23 5.3 How will these decisions be made?
-24 5.4 What level of authority do RSL decision-makers need?
-24 5.5 Role of the response manager and relationship to RSL 24 5.6 How to prepare for participating in a response 25 5.7 Frequently asked questions 26 Appe ndix 1 : Abbreviations and definitions 2 9 Appe ndix 2 Process for investigation and response decision-making under the GIA Deed 34 Appe ndix 3 : Critical investigation and response decision support tools 35 Appe ndix 4 : RSL Terms of Reference 38 Appe ndix 5 : RSL conflict of interest form 41 Appe ndix 6 : RSL confidentiality deed 42 Appei ndix 7 : RSL first meeting agenda template 45
+3.3.55 Supporting tools 21 4.
+Guidi ng principles for GIA response decision-making 21 5.
+Role of the Response Governance decision-maker23 5.1 What skills and experience do Response Governance decision-makers need?
+23 5.2 What types of decisions is Response Governance expected to make?
+24 5.3 How will these decisions be made?
+24 5.4 What level of authority do Response Governance decision-makers need?
+24 5.4.1V Vhat is meant by 'mandate'?
+25 5.5 Role of the Controller and relationship to Response Governance 25 5.6 How to prepare for participating in a response 25 5.7 Frequently asked questions 26 5.7.1V Who is eligible to take part in a Response Governance meeting?
+26 How will Response Governance get consistent, informed, timely and accurate technical 5.7.3V Nhat is the trigger for cost-sharing within a response?
+27 5.7.4H low will Signatories know what their financial commitments are in a response?
+27 5.7.5V Vhat happens if consensus cannot be reached?
+27 5.7.6V What is the process for agreeing a rapid Operational Agreement where none exists?
+28 What induction, training and support will new Response Governance members re?
+28 Арре ndix 1 : Abbreviations and definitions 29 Appe Deed Process for investigation and response decision-making under the GIA 34 Арре ndix 3 : Critical investigation and response decision support tools 35 Appe ndix 4 Response Governance Terms of Reference 38 Арре ndix 5 : Response Governance conflict of interest form 40 Арре ndix 6 : Response Governance confidentiality deed template 41 Арре ndix 7 ': Response Governance first meeting agenda template 45